-Mr. Richard B. Landolt is the Senior Civilian Representative of the Secretary of Defense in Europe (SECDEFREPEUR) and the Defense Advisor (DEFAD) to the U.S. Ambassador to NATO.
-As SECDEFREPEUR, Mr. Landolt is responsible for planning, recommending, coordinating, and monitoring Department of Defense (DoD) policies, programs, and initiatives throughout Europe, on behalf of the U.S. Secretary of Defense.
+Mr. Richard B. Landolt is the Senior Civilian Representative of the Secretary of Defense in Europe (SECDEFREPEUR) and the Defense Advisor (DEFAD) to the U.S. Ambassador to NATO, Brussels, Belgium.
+As SECDEFREPEUR, he is responsible for planning, coordinating, and monitoring Department of Defense (DoD) policies, programs, and initiatives throughout Europe, on behalf of the U.S. Secretary of Defense.
 As DEFAD, he is responsible for the formulation, coordination, and presentation of DoD policies to the U.S. Ambassador to NATO.

-In 2014, Mr. Landolt retired as a Rear Admiral after 32 years of service as a Surface Warfare Officer in the U.S. Navy.
-During his service he had Command at Sea 5 times, commanding 3 ships (USS Gladiator, USS Ardent, and USS Fort McHenry), a 4-ship Amphibious Squadron, and as Commander, Amphibious Forces 7th Fleet, headquartered out of Okinawa, Japan.
+In 2014, Mr. Landolt retired as a Rear Admiral in the U.S. Navy after 32 years of service as a Surface Warfare Officer.
+During his service, he commanded at sea five times, commanding three ships (USS Gladiator, USS Ardent, and USS Fort McHenry), a four-ship Amphibious Squadron (COMPHIBRON-11), and as Commander, Amphibious Forces 7th Fleet, headquartered out of Okinawa, Japan.
 During this last tour, he led or had ships involved in five Humanitarian Assistance/Disaster Relief missions throughout Asia, which also included providing assistance to the Government of Japan during the 2011 tsunami.

 His tours ashore include two on NATO staffs—first in 1992-94 as a communications planner then in 2005-07 as the executive assistant for Commander, Naval Forces Europe and Africa and Joint Forces Command, Naples, Italy.